Randomized algorithms for precise measurement of differentially-private, personalized recommendations

 \section{Introduction}

-Personalized recommendations form an important part of today’s internet ecosystem, helping to connect artists and creators with consumers.
-Allowing the specific tastes and preferences of each user to influence their recommendation can improve the experience of all parties: creators can efficiently reach more interested users, and users receive a curated experience in which relevant content is shown.
-However, personalization has often historically come at a hefty price: user privacy.
-To know which recommendations users are most likely to engage with, sophisticated digital tracking infrastructures have emerged, whereby large amounts of personal information are stored and processed without users' explicit knowledge or consent \citep{toubiana2010adnostic}.
+Personalized recommendations form an important part of today’s internet ecosystem, helping artists and creators reach interested users, and helping users discover new content.
+Allowing the specific tastes of users to influence the content they are shown can improve the experience of all parties: creators can efficiently reach more interested users, and users receive a curated experience.
+However, personalization has often come at the price of user privacy.
+To know which recommendations users are most likely to engage with, sophisticated digital tracking infrastructures have emerged, whereby large amounts of personal information are stored and processed, often without users' explicit knowledge or consent \citep{toubiana2010adnostic}.
 Recently, regulations, such as GDPR and CCPA, have been passed to protect users, requiring more stringent treatment of privacy by businesses.

-Personalized recommendations should not have to come at the cost of privacy.
-Already, many tools are being developed to support private ML---private federated learning can be used to train private models on data that stays on users' devices \citep{mcmahan2017communication, abadi2016deep}, and private federated measurement can be used to measure feedback from ML systems \citep{mcmillan2022private, erlingsson2014rappor}.
-However, approaches to differentially-private measurement involve the addition of noise to the measured aggregates.
-For many applications, this approach suffices; however, in certain cases, measured statistics are critical to the business.
+Highly relevant, personalized recommendations should not have to come at the cost of privacy.
+Already, many tools are being developed to build private predictive models and recommender systems using data that stays on users' devices \citep{mcmahan2017communication, abadi2016deep, mcsherry2009differentially}.
+However, these approaches generally assume that the recommendation phase takes place privately, i.e., not being revealed to the server.
+While private federated measurement can be used to measure the statistics of recommended content in aggregate \citep{mcmillan2022private, erlingsson2014rappor}, these measured statistics will necessarily have some noise added to them.
+Unfortunately, in many cases, precisely measured statistics are critical to the business, rendering these noisy measurement approaches infeasible.
 For example, an on-demand content (e.g., music, television, video, or movies) application must know how many times a piece of content was played to be able to pay the content creator appropriately.
-Similarly, a digital advertising platform must know how many times an ad was shown to be able to charge the advertiser appropriately.
-Beyond content recommendation, entitites like the U.S. Census Bureau also encounter statistics which must be measured without the addition of noise, which they term ``invariants'' \citep{invariants}.
-Thus, standard approaches to private measurement via noise addition do not suffice for many applications.
+Similarly, a digital advertising platform must know how many times an ad was shown to be able to charge the advertiser.
+The addition of noise to the number of transacted goods and resultant payments in these settings is not legally permissible.